guyutongxue/devcpp7/README.md

 ### Install dependencies

-Install Node.js on Windows, then type
+Install Node.js and Yarn on Windows, then type
 ```
-npm install
+yarn install
 ```
 in the root directory of this project to install all the dependencies.